This is the multi-page printable view of this section. Click here to print.

 How to set up monitoring and make routing decisions based on cache hardware metrics

 Observability and monitoring is important in a CDN.
-To facilitate this, we use the open source application Telegraf for two key roles: as a metrics agent and as a metrics aggregator.
-Telegraf performs both these roles depending on its configuration.
+To facilitate this, we use the open source application Telegraf as an agent on the caches to collect metrics, such as CPU usage, memory usage, and network interface statistics.

-All deployments of ESB2001 Orbit TV Server (from version 3.6.0) and ESB3004 SW Streamer (from version 1.36.0) come bundled with an instance of Telegraf running as a metrics agent, collecting information on hardware metrics such as usage of CPU, memory and network interfaces.
-If you are using other caches in your CDN, Telegraf can be manually installed and configured.
+All deployments of ESB2001 Orbit TV Server (from version 3.6.2) and ESB3004 SW Streamer (from version 1.36.2) come bundled with an instance of Telegraf running as a metrics agent.
+If you are using other caches in your CDN, it is possible to install and configure Telegraf manually, if licensing allows and the caches are accessible.

 Once the configuration daemon is running, Telegraf can be configured using confcli: